John Diarse

-John Diarse (born December 10, 1994) is an American football wide receiver for the Massachusetts Pirates.
+John Diarse (born December 10, 1994) is an American former professional football wide receiver.
 He was signed by the Denver Broncos as an undrafted free agent in 2018.
 He played college football at LSU and TCU.

 Early life

 Growing up in Monroe, Louisiana, Diarse was a football star at Neville High School, playing quarterback and safety for the Tigers.
 As a senior in 2012, he led the Tigers to the Louisiana Class 4A state championship game, was named Mr. Louisiana Football and selected to play in the US Army All-American Bowl.

 College career

 LSU

 After graduating high school a semester early, Diarse enrolled at Louisiana State University on January 11, 2013.
 He redshirted in the 2013 season before totalling 28 receptions for 412 yards and 3 touchdowns playing wide receiver for the Tigers in the 2014 and 2015 seasons.
 After graduating from LSU in three years with a degree in sports administration, Diarse transferred to TCU in Fort Worth, Texas.